 Poveglia Island is one of 166 islets in the Venice Lagoon off the eastern coast of Northern Italy.
 Although it has served various purposes, this place is well-known for its macabre past.
 Tens of thousands of dead and living Black Plague victims were brought here across centuries.
 Corpses piled up in pits were burned in large fires.
-In later years, mentally ill patients in the institution suffered heinous tortures and experiments at the hands of a mad doctor who killed himself.
+In later years, mentally ill patients in the institution suffered heinous tortures and experiments at the hands of a mad doctor.
 The locals say Poveglia is an “island of ghosts,” cursed with many unhealthy spirits.
-This is the history of one of the most haunted places on earth.
+Its dark reputation can be traced to a history filled with death and drama.

 History of Poveglia Island

 The little island was first mentioned in print in the early fifth century as a safe haven from invasions by Alaric the Goth and Attila the Hun during the decline of the Roman Empire.
 So numerous and easily defensible were the small islands in the lagoon, that military forces left them alone.
 However, Poveglia had probably been populated long before then, as historical records indicate that a group of proto-Italians, the Euganei, first inhabited the Veneto region as early as 2,000 BCE (Worcester Polytechnic Institute).

 For two centuries the island stayed unpopulated despite government efforts — such as one to have monks from central Italy inhabit the island in the 1500s.
 They found a purpose, however, when Poveglia Island became a colony and dumping ground for victims of the Bubonic Plague in 1576 and 1630.

 The Plagues and Lazzaretti of Venice